-2.1.1 Handles vs PyObject
+2.1.1 Handles vs PyObject \

-In the old Python/C API, multiple PyObject references to the same object are completely equivalent to each other.
-Therefore they can be passed to Python/C API functions interchangeably.
-As a result, Py_INCREF an Py_DECREF can be called with any reference to an object as long as the total number of calls of incref is equal to the number of calls of decref at the end of the object lifetime.
+In order to fully understand the way HPy handles work, it is useful to discuss the Python/C API Pyobject \ pointer.
+These pointers always point to the same object, and a python object's identity is completely given by its address in memory, and two pointers with the same address can be passed to Python/C API functions interchangeably.
+As a result, Py\INCREF and Py\DECREF can be called with any reference to an object as long as the total number of calls of incref is equal to the number of calls of decref at the end of the object lifetime.